 The B-Agile has an almost flat recline that is easy to adjust.
 This seat has nice padding, including on the leg rest, but there is no footrest on this stroller and the leg rest is not adjustable.
 There is a seam behind the knee bend that could get annoying, but overall the seat is cozy and nice for napping.

 Car Seat Compatibility

-At this time the B-Agile is only compatible with Britax car seats and the Maxi Cosi, Cybex, and Nuna brands with the purchase of an adapter, the Britax Infant Car Seat Adapters for Cybex, Nuna, Maxi Cosi.
+At this time the B-Agile is only compatible with Britax car seats and the Maxi Cosi, Cybex, and Nuna brands with the Britax Infant Car Seat Adapters for Cybex, Nuna, Maxi Cosi available for purchase.
 In the past, this stroller was also compatible with the award-winning Chicco Keyfit 30 and the Peg Perego Primo Viaggio 4-35 and some Graco models.
 However, at this time Britax is working on updating the adapters for these car seats so they are compatible with newer versions of the seats.
 They do not plan to relaunch the adapters until sometime in 2018.
 This means that you cannot use the B-Agile as a travel system with these brands until sometime in 2018.